helm/charts/stable/redis-ha/README.md

 ### Upgrading the chart from 3.x to 4.x

-Starting from version `4.x` HAProxy sidecar prometheus-exporter removed and replaced by by the embedded [HAProxy metrics endpoint](https://github.com/haproxy/haproxy/tree/master/contrib/prometheus-exporter), as a result when upgrading from version 3.x to 4.x section `haproxy.exporter` should be removed and the `haproxy.metrics` need to be configured for fit your needs.
+Starting from version `4.x` HAProxy sidecar prometheus-exporter removed and replaced by the embedded [HAProxy metrics endpoint](https://github.com/haproxy/haproxy/tree/master/contrib/prometheus-exporter), as a result when upgrading from version 3.x to 4.x section `haproxy.exporter` should be removed and the `haproxy.metrics` need to be configured for fit your needs.

 ## Installing the Chart